cyverse-gis/suas-metadata/Calliope/README.md

 ## Installation

-There are two different ways to run Calliope, either by building it from source using the contents of this Git repo, or running a pre-built `jar` file, located in the `/Calliope/prebuild` directory.
+There are two different ways to run Calliope, either by building it from source using the contents of this Git repo, or by downloading a [pre-built image here](https://data.cyverse.org/dav/iplant/home/tswetnam/calliope/Calliope-1.0-SNAPSHOT-jar-with-dependencies.jar)

-Running a pre-built `jar` file is the easiest option, but building from source allows for additional customization and tweaking.

-Both options are described below.

-### Prebuilt

 #### Dependencies